yomajs/yoma/CONTRIBUTING.md

 - Live under `/test/e2e`

-- The `E2E_NEXUS_VERSION` envar controls which version of Nexus to install during app creation
+- The `E2E_YOMA_VERSION` envar controls which version of Yoma to install during app creation

 - The `create-prisma` e2e test always uses the `next` version of `nexus-plugin-prisma`.
-This is so that pre-releases can be made to fix Nexus PRs ([example](https://github.com/graphql-nexus/nexus/pull/859)).
+This is so that pre-releases can be made to fix Yoma PRs ([example](https://github.com/graphql-nexus/nexus/pull/859)).

 - E2E tests run in CI against every commit _after the package has been published_.
 These are preview and pr releases so its acceptable, and doing it this way provides a true smoke test of if the _real_ user journey works end to end.

 - E2E tests can be run on your machine.
 They default to working with `latest` dist-tag.
-Use `E2E_NEXUS_VERSION` env var to set the desired version to test against.
+Use `E2E_YOMA_VERSION` env var to set the desired version to test against.

 <br/>